 Aidan and Manuela took on the role of lead artists and ran the project, Driven by Points Made Apart.
 They mediated with collaborators, and facilitated the online engagement, as well desktop research and publications with every participant listed in the next section.

-This project brings together a loose collective of artists for online collaboration.
-These include a combination of participants who are open to collaboration, Formal collaborators who can run workshops and interventions across our peers, and contributors who can share more specific resources and experiences.
+This project brings together a loose collective of artists for ad hoc experiments.
+These include a combination of Participants who are open to collaborate, formal Collaborators who can run workshops and interventions across our peers, and Contributors who can share more specific resources and experiences.

-Collaborators are invited to run workshops and interventions for our loose collective of peers, and or the public at hand.
-These workshops generally takeplace on Saturday mornigns, or thursday evenings.
-If you'd like to host an intervention, we're more than happy to share your ideas.
-Our subsections under the OPEN STUDIO, are also available for peers to follow up on each intervention in their own time.
+Collaborators are invited to run workshops and interventions for our loose collective of peers.
+These workshops generally takeplace on Saturday mornigns, or Thursday evenings.
+If you'd like to run an intervention, we're more than happy to host and make space for it in our OPEN STUDIO.
+Subsections are curated, and participants are invited to follow up on each intervention and in their own time.

 Kane Cali (Studio) writing on 3D Scanning, and Printing

 Glen Callejja (Studio Solipsis) writing on Mapping and Innovation

 Clive Vella (Airwars) writing on Online Resources for GIS Investigations

 We are still missing peers who are well versed in the sound arts.
 If you have any tips, tricks, online interventions, or simply, a useful tool in mind, please go ahead and get in touch on email@example.com

 More specifically, we are also looking for contributions about: Physical Computing for Speculative Designs; Hosting Augmented Reality objects in Public Space; Soundscapes with Spoken Word.